 Now, how about résumé with the accent on the first and the last “e”?

-Also, the word looks professional, especially in the academic or linguistic context.
+Also, the word looks professional, especially in an academic or linguistic context.
+But—

-The double-accented version is rare and can come across as pretentious.
+The truth is the double-accented version is rare in other contexts and can therefore come across as pretentious.
+So:

 Résumé—correct but overkill.